 During 2023, the school began planning for a fourth classroom for our increasing enrolment.
-We acquired a demountable and work began on this in mid-December to be ready when students began in 2024.
+We acquired a demountable and work began on this in mid-December and this was ready when students began in January 2024.

-In 2023, we continued our involvement in community events.
+In 2024, we continued our involvement in community events.
 We continued to enjoy a close relationship with Bulahdelah Pre-School.
 Students took part in the local ANZAC March in April and the Bulahdelah Show in November.

-During 2023, we transitioned from a Parents and Friends to a Parent Engagement Group.
+We continued to engage our parents and friends' community through our Parent Engagement Group.
 While in its infancy, this group has gained a commitment from parents in their child's educational journey and to begin fundraising for the school.

 Many children represented at Regional and Diocesan level in Swimming, Athletics and Cross Country.
 Our students also participated in Regional and Diocesan competitions in Spelling, Mathematics, and Public Speaking.
-The Stage 3 Camp to Sydney was successful and we joined together with St Joseph's, Gloucester for this camp.
+The Stage 3 Camp to Aussie Bush Camp was successful and we joined together with St Joseph's, Gloucester for this camp.